hadro/info654fa20/slides/class_3.md

 - Everything we just covered were HTML **elements**
 - Elements can have **attributes**
 - Attributes are "key-value pairs" that fit inside HTML elements
+- Attributes are what make the Web work!
+It's what Vannevar Bush got super excited about, the "mesh of associative trails"
 - The next few pages are examples

 ---